All Episodes

 All right, guys.

-The reason why he's doing this is he's trying to show that, hey Melly, do you feel like your lawyers did a good job?
+The reason why he's doing this is he's trying to show that, hey, Melly, do you feel like your lawyers did a good job?

-Do you think they were competent?
+Do you think they were competent, blah, blah, blah?

 So that's why he's asking all these questions.

-You're good and satisfied with their performance.
+You good and satisfied with your performance?

 But these lawyers did a good job.

-I ain't gonna lie to y'all.
+I ain't going to lie to y'all.

-He did a damn good job, even though you know they they gotta pull at strings and shit like that, but that's the defense attorney's job.
+He did a damn good job, even though, you know, they got to pull at strings and shit like that.

 You know, this ain't no public defender type bullshit.

-These are probably higher price hip hop attorneys.
+These are probably higher price hip-hop attorneys.

-I matter of fact, I think these lawyers are the ones that Boozy recommended to Melly, if I'm not mistaken.
+Matter of fact, I think these lawyers are the ones that Boozy recommended to Melly, if I'm not mistaken.

 Yes, sir.